OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Introduction

-In order to obtain robust semantic segmentation in unstructured outdoor environments, we introduce \textbf{OTAS}, an \textbf{O}pen-Language \textbf{T}oken \textbf{A}lignment Method for Outdoor \textbf{S}egmentation.
-Instead of relying on language semantics for segmentation, we cluster tokens based on visual prototypes derived from self-supervised pretrained vision models.
+Instead of relying on language semantics for segmentation, we cluster tokens based on visual prototypes derived from self-supervised pre-trained vision models.
 Language grounding is obtained through semantic and spatial alignment over token clusters, alleviating the need for linear probing or rendering.
 Optionally, multiple observations can be aligned to obtain a language-embedded reconstruction with geometric consistency.
 Hence, OTAS is not subject to the object-centric bias learned by general-purpose segmentation models, despite also performing zero-shot inference.
+The contributions of this study are: \begin{itemize} \item a \textit{training-free token alignment} that fuses self-supervised visual tokens with language embeddings, regularising \ac{vlm} features and improving non-object-class segmentation, without per-scene optimisation; and \item a \textit{language-grounded 3D feature field} that enables real-time mapping and open-vocabulary querying, built from aligned tokens, requiring no per-scene trained \acp{mlp}, and no differentiable rendering. \end{itemize}

-We demonstrate real-time inference on GPU, while improving the state of the art for segmentation on \ac{orfd}~\cite{Chen2022ORFD_OFF_Net} and TartanAir~\cite{Wang2020TartanAir}.
+We demonstrate token alignment for 2D and 3D segmentation as well as semantic reconstruction tasks, where it achieves real-time inference on GPU.
+OTAS improves segmentation results on \ac{orfd}~\cite{Chen2022ORFD_OFF_Net} and TartanAir~\cite{Wang2020TartanAir}.
 Additional experiments on robot data demonstrate the advantage of OTAS for language-embedded reconstruction of unstructured outdoors in comparison to volumetric rendering with LERF~\cite{Kerr2023LERF} and Feature Splatting~\cite{Qiu2024Featuresplatting}.
+Finally, critical design decisions, including token alignment, clustering methods, number of token clusters, and backbone choice, are ablated to motivate the recommended model configurations for robotic applications.